samsungexynos850/local_manifests/README.md

 # Note

+- When syncing, use the command repo sync --force-sync so the trees can be overwritten, you make have to run this a few times for it to work.
-This manifest only works for lineage since Lineage inherited code is edited.
+- This manifest only works for lineage since Lineage inherited code is edited.
-For other custom ROM's either create a manifest yourself or email me, as I might develop one.
+- For other custom ROM's either create a manifest yourself or email me, as I might develop one.